wli4/Exercise-02b-Mouse-and-Keyboard/README.md

 You will now see a simple scene, containing a parent Node2D and a Node2D (called Player) which contains a Sprite.
 Player has a script attached to it (Player.gd) which doesn't do too much for now; it makes sure the player stays on the screen (the `clamp` statements) and calls the get_input function to see how the Player should be accelerated (0 for now).

 The first step, however, is to add inputs to the Input Map.
-In the Project menu, choosed Project Settings, and select the Input Map tab.
+In the Project menu, choose Project Settings, and select the Input Map tab.
 Near the top of the window is an "Action:" text box with an "Add" button next to it.
 Add the following inputs to the map (*case is important, so make sure these are all lower case*):

  * up
  * down